 Research in Svalbard has a long tradition, going back at least to the "La Recherche" expeditions in 1838 and 1839.
 Early work was in expedition form, but some permanent observatories emerged from the International Geophysical Year (IGY) in 1957 (Norges Forskningsråd, 1997).
-A French station ("Corbel") was established outside Ny-Ålesund, as well as the Polish station in Hornsund.
+A French station ("Corbel") was established outside Ny-Ålesund, and the Polish station in Hornsund was also established in the same period.
 The first more permanent research establishment came in 1967 when the Kongsfjord Telemetry Station was set up in Ny-Ålesund for communication with the European Space Research Organization satellites.
 This was in close collaboration with The Norwegian Polar Institute, which established a research station in Ny-Ålesund in 1968.
 The telemetry station was discontinued in 1974.
-A diversification of research in Ny-Ålesund began with the Norwegian Institute for Air Research and University of Tromsø conducting activities as of the middle of the 1970-ies.
+A diversification of research in Ny-Ålesund began with the Norwegian Institute for Air Research and University of Tromsø conducting activities as of the middle of the 1970s.
 Norwegian universities and other institutions began sending summer expeditions to Ny-Ålesund, followed by expansion of activities after the 1990s with institutions from numerous nations establishing a presence.
-It soon became apparent that many projects worked on similar topics, and were partially duplicating logistical and scientific efforts.
-This was one of the motivations for establishing the Ny-Ålesund Science Managers Committee (NySMAC) in 1994 as an organisation to coordinate research and logistics.
-As NySMAC matured there was an increased desire to coordinate also the scientific questions addressed.
-This led to the formulation of the NySMAC flagship programs, which were essentially established around the four themes that de facto were most studied in Ny-Ålesund (Atmospheric science, Glaciology, Marine Science and Terrestrial Science).
+It soon became apparent that many projects worked on similar topics and were partially duplicating logistical and scientific efforts.
+This was one of the motivations for establishing the Ny-Ålesund Science Managers Committee (NySMAC) in 1994 as an organization to coordinate research and logistics.
+As NySMAC matured there was an increased desire to also coordinate the scientific questions addressed.
+This led to the formulation of the NySMAC flagship programmes, which were essentially established around the four themes that were de facto most studied in Ny-Ålesund (Atmospheric science, Glaciology, Marine Science and Terrestrial Science).